pepeunlimited/users/README.md

 ### `/cmd`

 ### `/deployments`
 Deployments folder contains files for the `k8s` environment; `service`, `deployment` and `ingress`.
-Dev have additional `external-mysql-service.yaml` which allow access from local cluster to external MySQL database.
+Dev have an additional `external-mysql-service.yaml` which allow access from local cluster to external MySQL database.

 ### `/init`